kpiris/bcbbr/README.md

 # Bitwarden CLI Bash Backup & restore

-A couple of simple bash scripts to backup and restore a Bitwarden Vault, including attachments.
+A couple of simple bash scripts to backup and restore a Bitwarden vault, including attachments.

 ## Prerequisites: